 Normally, AA would charge 10% of the cash fare of the adult ticket.
 This could get very expensive, especially in premium cabin classes.
 If you have a ticket booked in business class and you call AA to add the lap infant, you will be charged 10% of whatever the real-time fare is.
 If that fare is $5,000, you will be charged $500 for the lap infant.
 Ouch.

 Fortunately, Etihad has a better way of adding the lap infant.
 If you add a lap infant to an AA international itinerary booked with Etihad miles, Etihad will add the lap infant for 10% of the miles for the adult ticket to your total.
-So if your ticket is 100,000 miles total, the infant ticket would cost an additional 10,000 miles.
+So if your ticket is 100,000 miles total for a roundtrip, the infant ticket would cost an additional 10,000 miles.
 This is probably a better deal than AA.
-I’d rather pay 10,000 miles than $500.
+I’d rather redeem 10,000 miles/Amex points than pay $500.

 You do not need AAdvantage miles to book American Airlines award flights.
 If you have American Express Membership Rewards points, you can transfer them to Etihad or one of Amex’s other partners to book American Airlines flights.

-Since American Express Membership Rewards has 5 partners that you can use to book award tickets for AA-operated flights, you may be able to redeem less that what you would redeem if you had AAdvantage miles!
+Since American Express Membership Rewards has 5 partners that you can use to book award tickets for AA-operated flights, you can choose which partner has the lowest redemption price, and most importantly, you may be able to redeem less than what you would redeem if you had AAdvantage miles!

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.